tache/MKMapViewZoom/README.markdown

 If you have ever built a web application using the Google Maps API, you are likely intimately familiar with this line of code:

 map.setCenter(new google.maps.LatLng(37.4419, -122.1419), 13);
+To implement this you can use the attached category.

+In your view controller where you declare MKMapView simply add
+#import "MKMapView+ZoomLevel.h"

 # Example

 	MKCoordinateRegion region;
     CLLocationCoordinate2D c;